cldellow/datasette-parquet/README.md

   See https://github.com/duckdb/duckdb/issues/5938 and https://github.com/duckdb/duckdb/pull/3749

 - Datasette's CustomJSONEncoder only expects objects of the sort that SQLite can store.
-DuckDB has native support the `date` type, which requires patching.
+DuckDB has native support for the `date` type, which requires patching.

 ## Development